rjin1/Flex_multisub_multiset_dictionary_learning/plot/README.md

-# Codes for generating plots with SPM and GIFT
+# Codes for generating plots with SPM and GIFT pre-installed